simonaco/redditifier/README.md

 ## How to run this

-1. Clone this repository and cd into *reddit-api*
+1. Clone this repository and cd into *serverless*

 1. Create *local.settings.json* file and add: